huntergps/handbook-docs/Fuse/03 - UI Components.md

 ## Text

-To render text in a minimal app:
+Here is a tiny app that renders text:

 	<App>
 		<Text>Hello, world!</Text>
 	</App>

-If you want to add longer passages of text, such as a _Lorem Ipsum_, you discover that you in certain cases want to enable word wrapping.
+This is great but when you have longer passages of text, such as a _Lorem Ipsum_, you likely want to enable word wrapping.
 In Fuse, this is done with the `$(TextWrapping)` property on the `Text` control:

 	<Text TextWrapping="Wrap">Lorem Ipsum(...)</Text>